sayfulindmitry/Is-toxic-web-service/README.md

-# Is your conten toxic?
+# Is your content toxic?

 ## **Introduction**